 In this disorder, the person has disturbed eating patterns due to a lack of interest in eating or dislike towards certain tastes and smells.

 - Eating habits interfere with normal social functioning

 - May also be dependent on supplements of tube feeding

 How Can An Eating Disorder Be Treated?

-Even though eating disorders are serious and can cause numerous problems, they are treatable.
-People suffering from disorders can recover and lead healthy lives with the help of early detection and the right treatment.
+Even though eating disorders are severe and can cause numerous problems, they are treatable.
+People suffering from disorders can recover and lead healthy lives with the help of early detection and the proper treatment.

 Medication can be used for treating the side effects of eating disorders.
 For instance, anti-depressants can be prescribed to fight off depression and increase serotonin levels.